-Cell Ranger7.1 (latest), printed on 11/18/2019
+Cell Ranger7.1 (latest), printed on 03/26/2023

 LungTumorGEX.cloupe file in Loupe Browser.
 In Categories mode, if you select Cell Types from the Category select menu, you will see the plot below:

 LungTumorT.vloupe file you downloaded from the links above.
 The sidebar is populated with the list of paired clonotypes from the V(D)J data, and the cells from the complete T cell receptor clonotype list are highlighted in blue:

-To quickly identify the phenotype of the top T cell clonotypes, switch back to Categories mode and select Split View.
-The plot will be divided into 11 clusters.
-Hovering the pointer over the cells in a given cluster will display the name of that cluster.
-You can see that the CD4+ helper T cells are in the third box on the top row, CD8+ cytotoxic T cells are at upper right, CD4-/CD8- T cells are at upper left, and Treg cells are directly below those in the first box on the second row.
+To identify the phenotype of the top T cell clonotypes, select Cell Types from the Split on Category... box in the top left corner of the browser.
+We assigned the "Cell Types" category when we manually annotated the dataset.
+You can see that the CD4+ helper T cells are in the third box on the top row, CD8+ cytotoxic T cells are at the upper right, CD4-/CD8- T cells are at the upper left, and Treg cells are directly below those in the first box on the second row.

 You can see there are a few expanded helper T cell clones as well.